watem-sedem/watem-sedem/docs/routing.rst

 The `target1` or `target2` tag indicate that flow will follow strictly the path of the first or second cardinal flow direction.
 This is this case the flow is uni-directional, instead of two-directional.
-The `topology` tag indicates that the direction follows the direction as determined above (direction of steepest descent and tillage direction).
-A `jump` indicates the flow is routed further than one pixel.
-In this case, it skips its neighbouring pixels.
-This step is explained later.
+The `find_lower` tag indicates that the direction is determined by a subfunction find_lower, which will be explained later in this section.
+A `jump` indicates the target is not a neighbouring pixel of the source.
+This typically occurs when a source is located in a minimum in the height profile.

-TO DO: shortlhy explain scheme
+In the sketch, three features of the two targets ands sources are accounted for to define a rule-bank for the flow direction: the height, the land-use code (landuse) and presence of grass buffers.
+First, it is checked whether the targets are higher or lower than the source pixel.
+In case one of the target pixels is higher, than the flow will be defined by the other target based on the landuse code and presence of grass buffers.

-TO DO: jumps
+If both targets cells are lower, than the landuse code of both targets is checked.
+If both are equal to the landuse code of the source, than the find_lower function is called.
+If one or both have a different land-use code, than it is checked whether the pixels is (are) (a) grass buffer(s): in this case flow will always be defined by the grass buffers.

 Buffers & Ditches
 =================